Real Estate Security: Why should a building be concerned with setting up its security measures?

 Even when tenants take care of the individual apartment security systems, as a manager, the property perimeter security, joint spaces, parking lots, parks and recreational areas fall within your domain of responsibilities.
 Safe properties raise prices on real estate markets.
 Agents use this factor as one of the key benefits when selling a property.
 “How safe is this property and this area?” is one of the first questions buyers and renters ask when searching for a new home.

-Given the circumstances of real estate buildings, what is the ideal security arrangement for a real estate building?
+What is the ideal security arrangement for a real estate building?

 Apartment buildings get a mix of visitors daily.
 Multi-floor building layouts have vertical and horizontal frequency.
 This is why you won't be able to rely on security guards only.
 Real estate security solutions for larger property management businesses almost always need to include integrated video surveillance and electronic access control.
 A basic mechanical lock and key solution and one person to monitor the entrance are simply not enough.